brosanje/countbits/README.md

   hold a higher number than the number of bits in the fundamental type. once that point is reached, it sums the masked pieces in modulus.
-  This is a constant number of steps, mostly dependent on the size of the fundamental type.
-2+1 steps for char and 3+1 steps for anything larger.
+  This is a constant number of steps, mostly dependent on the size of the fundamental type in an O(log nbits) kind of way, but it stays fixed for a range of sizes.
+So 2+1 steps for char and 3+1 steps for anything larger when it tops out at 8 bits for the mask.
+8 bits to count the bits allows for numbers with up to 255 bits, and so far the largest integer on typical architectures is 64 bits, 8 bytes.
+So, O(c), more or less.
-  O(c)

 feastoffoo::countbits::improvement4
   a fully templated version of improvement3.